KVSRAKESH/AWS-Cloud-Practitioner/README.md

 # AWS Whitepapers:
   1. There are many whitepapers and can be found at: https://aws.amazon.com/whitepapers
   2. AWS Well Architectured Framework:
-     a.
-Got many questions on Well Architectured framework, Most of topics covered in Udemy practice tests
+    - Got many questions on Well Architectured framework, Most of topics covered in Udemy practice tests

   3. AWS Support plans: https://aws.amazon.com/premiumsupport/plans/
      Got direct questions from the support plans.
 Need to memorize though its theoritical